Holocaust Memorial Day 2021

 Light the darkness

-Holocaust Memorial Day (HMD) on 27 January is to commemorate and remember the six million Jews murdered during the Holocaust and the millions of people killed under Nazi Persecution and in subsequent genocides in Cambodia, Rwanda, Bosnia and Darfur.
+Holocaust Memorial Day (HMD) on 27 January 2021 commemorated and remembered the six million Jews murdered during the Holocaust and the millions of people killed under Nazi Persecution and in subsequent genocides in Cambodia, Rwanda, Bosnia and Darfur.

 "We will continue to do our bit for as long as we can, secure in the knowledge that others will continue to light a candle long after us."